-Attendance is a crucial part of what we do in school and it is part of Safeguarding - pupils in school are safer than those who are not.
+Working to ensure a high level of a ttendance is a very important part of what we do in school and it is part of Safeguarding - pupils in school are safer than those who are not.

 Regular attendance and punctuality is key to pupil progress.
 At Pond Meadow, we take a whole-school approach to maintaining and improving attendance and it is the joint responsibility of parents/carers, pupils, and staff members to ensure that children are attending school as they should be.

-- Parents and carers have a legal duty in the Education Act 1996 (legislation.gov.uk) to ensure that children should attend school regularly/receive a suitable full time education.
+- Parents and carers have a legal duty in line with the Education Act 1996 (legislation.gov.uk) to ensure that children attend school regularly/receive a suitable full time education.